 Parish nurses are a referral source for health services.
 They link the member's needs with resources in the community and assist them in accessing these services.
 Parish nurses offer a unique relationship-based nursing care that serves as a point of access to health care for many people who would otherwise lack such access

 Parish nurses are advocates for members who have difficulty in receiving adequate health services.
 They may accompany individuals to hospitals and visits to medical professionals, meet with families to plan care of individual or to counsel members; as well as conduct home, hospital, and nursing home visits to monitor health status, provide emotional support, encourage compliance with medical treatment, and recommend community services.
 As program facilitator and leader, they assist congregations in mobilizing the gifts, talents and energies of its members to contribute to the health and healing mission of the congregation.

 Volunteers are organized and trained to support in visitation, support groups, program planning and implementation.

 Last year, the Parish Nurse Program provided over 11,000 individuals health screenings, assisted 558 individuals with completing Advanced Directives, provided 987 referrals to community or health care services and nearly 19,000 people participated in group education activities.

 Donations of any size will directly support the Parish Nurse Program to provide services including but not limited to individual case management; health education and support group assistance to individuals struggling with chronic conditions; preventive health screenings; regularly scheduled BP screenings; and flu and pneumonia vaccines.

-For more information on the Parish Nurse Program and its scope of services, please contact Sue Schaus, Manager Community Programs at (414) 290-5495.
+For more information on the Parish Nurse Program and its scope of services, please contact Sue Schaus, Director Community Health (414) 219-4701.